ShiftLeftSecurity/traceleft/Documentation/file-tracking.md

 [`fd_install`][fd_install] is a kernel function that installs a new file descriptor in the file descriptor table of a process.
-It is called every time a file descriptor is made available to a process.
+It is called every time a file descriptor is made available to a process, which is typically done via system calls like `open`, `openat` or `socket`.
 We hook into `fd_install` (kprobe and kretprobe) and pass the file descriptor number to userspace.
 Then, userspace will call [`readlink`][readlink] on `/proc/$PID/fd/$FD_NUMBER` to get the path that file descriptor points to and store it in a Go map `(pid, fd) -> path`.
-Then, when we get a file event, we check the map and print the path along with the file descriptor number.
+Then, when we get a file event (typically `read` or `write`), we check the map and print the path along with the file descriptor number.

 This is a best-effort solution: we'll miss short-lived file descriptors because we might not have time to look up in `/proc` before the file descriptor or even the process disappears.

 With this schema, we might report incorrect events.
-Consider the case of a short-lived file descriptor followed by an open call.
+Consider the case of a short-lived file descriptor followed by an open call (which will reuse the same file descriptor).
 We might record the wrong file path to the map because we'll read the path of the newly opened file.

-To address this problem, we record in the map the inode number, along with the device major and minor numbers.
+To address this problem, the `fd_install` kprobe will record in the map the inode number, along with the device major and minor numbers.
 Then, at the time we receive a file event, we check that the file living in the path recorded in the map corresponds with the `(inode, major, minor)` tuple recorded.
 If so, we include the path in the event.
 If not, we consider it "unknown".
 If there's no file in that path anymore, we consider the file `deleted` and we offer the possible path.

 Checking the path at the time we receive a file event would not work for containers, since the path we have stored is relative to the mount namespace of